 We encourage people to reflect upon their own family – its composition (i.e., who do you consider to be a member of your family?) and the varied roles, expectations and estrangements that characterize its relationships – and to share their stories with us.

 We listen.
 We want to understand your family experiences, since it is these stories – painful and celebratory – that guide our work.

 To explore ways of helping individuals, families and communities contend with family dynamics, and to share information that helps members of families and households to be safe and sound and lead a good life.

-- Center on Sibling Dynamics – exploring sibling aggression, conflict and friendship
+- Center on Sibling Dynamics – exploring sibling conflict, trauma, and friendship

 - Center for Families with Animals – improving relationships with other animals and one another